jadecobra/python_tdd_exercises/source/conventions.rst

 lists
 *********************************************************************************

-A list/array is a sequence or container of data that can be changed after it is defined, it is mutable and represented with square brackets for example
+A :ref:`list/array<lists>` is a sequence or container of objects_ that can be changed after it is defined, it is mutable and represented with square brackets for example

 .. code-block:: python